Techgrounds-Cloud-9/cloud-9-hansbreukelman/PRO-01_Cloud-9/Retro_Hans.md

 ## What went well?
 - Made vpc's in the stack of the cdk file
 - Deployed an cdk/cloudformation stack
-- It is beginning to become more and more clear and I am beginning to understand it better and better.
+- It took some time, but it is beginning to become more and more clear and I am beginning to understand it better and better.

 ## What could have gone better?
 - Better understand resources code before using them